A stylized image of a human brain; one hemisphere is organic and the other is overlaid with patterns that evoke a circuitry board or neural network

 But AI doesn’t know what it knows.
 It doesn’t check sources or grasp context unless you build that context for it.
 And it is incapable of learning from experience, feedback, or reflection.

 That matters because learning is more than pattern recognition.
-It’s about judgment.
-It’s about making sense of nuance, weighing trade-offs, and applying knowledge to novel situations.
+It requires judgment, making sense of nuance, weighing trade-offs, and applying knowledge to novel situations.
 It’s iterative, emotional, and often ambiguous.
+That kind of learning can’t be automated.

 Why This Matters for L&D